-Near-Field Probes for EMC testing
+Near-Field & Cable Probes for EMC troubleshooting

 Near-field probes for EMC testing are commercially available, but fairly expensive.
 Yet, they are easy to make, using no more than rigid (or semi-rigid) coax cable and a SMA connector.
 “Do-It-Yourself” near-field probes have been covered at various sites.
 For example, in EEVblog #1178 David Jones showed how create a H-field probe for $10 that performs equivalently to a commercial $300 one.
-My contibution is not so much an improvement to the “electrical” aspect of the probes, but an adjustable design for an insulated sleeve for the probe.
+My contribution is not so much an improvement to the “electrical” aspect of the probes, but an adjustable design for an insulated sleeve for the probe.

 If you are creating your own probes, each will probably be unique in its dimensions: the loop diameter, the length of the wand, the size of the ferrite bead (and whether there is a ferrite bead at all)… Which is why publishing a set of STL files won't be of any use: your near-field probes will almost certainly have different dimensions than mine.
 And therefore, the download below is for the OpenSCAD design file.
 The important parameters can all be adjusted with the “Customizer” of OpenSCAD.
 The insulating sleeves pictured on this page were all created from the same design file, after adjusting the options.